Post Author: Elizabeth Grasham

 Please, I beg you as one of the many women who have lived through this kind of personal apocalypse, stop it.
 The incessant avalanche of confused “Is she stupid?
 How can she possibly stay?” is ungracious, unloving and thoughtless.
 Instead, I suggest you use your energy to improve child safety, teach our children about healthy attitudes around sex and relationships, or maybe foster environments that care for families in the aftermath of loss.
 All that can lead to prevention of more tragedies like mine, like Anna’s.
 And isn’t that what we actually all want?

 Elizabeth Grasham is an ordained minister in the Christian Church (Disciples of Christ), currently serving as the Solo Pastor of Heights Christian Church in Houston, Texas.
 She is a geek, wife, mother, and lover of baked goods.
+A version of this post was originally published on her blog.

 Image by: Daniel Oines